 And once they do, your listing shows them where and how to visit your shop on Google Maps, along with your web and physical address.
 Your searcher can also go to your website, get directions, contact information, open hours, and more!

 Yelp is another free business directory that can help in expanding your clientele and attracting more customers to your business.

 This business platform comes with a multitude of features.
-You can update your business information, include photos of your business, create and run ads, customers can post reviews about your business, and do so much more.
+You can update your business information, add photos of your business, create and run ads, get customer reviews, and do so much more.